 Everyone loves free stuff.
 Small business owners, like you and me who are watching our budgets, especially love free stuff.
-So why pay for images for your website and social media pages when you can use content from the many Free Stock Photo sites which have thousands of great images to choose from?
+So why pay for photos and images for your website and social media pages when you can use stock images from the many Free Stock Photo sites which have thousands of great images to choose from?

-Yes, of course you can use those Free Stock Photos, but as Albert Einstein said:
+Yes, of course you can use those Free Stock Photos and Images, but as Albert Einstein said:

 “Sometimes one pays most for the things one gets for nothing.”